mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 - while they do have a physical presence, they are distributed throughout the ship and considered part of other components such as the bridge, staterooms and drives.

-**Jump Control Specialization (/bis):** A computer’s Processing score can be increased by +5 for the purposes of running Jump Control programs only by selecting this option.
-This increases the computer’s cost by +50%.
+**Jump Control Specialization (/bis):** A computer's Processing score can be increased by +5 for the purposes of running Jump Control programs only by selecting this option.
+This increases the computer's cost by +50%.

 STEP 7: INSTALL SENSORS All ships come equipped with basic communications, sensor and emission-control suites, usually as part of their bridge.
 However, specialized or military ships often benefit from more advanced systems that are far more sensitive and resistant to jamming.